Country information for Sweden - Teacher education for inclusive education

-At present, there are many teachers employed to teach subjects for which they lack formal qualifications.
+At present, many teachers are employed to teach subjects for which they lack formal qualifications.
 The government has therefore initiated a further educational programme for unqualified teachers.
-Through this, higher education institutions can validate previous professional teaching and offer individualised educational programmes that enable participants to meet the requirements for a degree in education, or one of the new professional degrees.
+Through this, higher education institutions can validate previous professional teaching and offer individualised educational programmes.
+These enable participants to meet the requirements for a degree in education.

 Entitlement to award degrees

-Higher education institutions wishing to organise teacher or pre-primary teacher education apply to the Swedish National Agency for Higher Education for entitlement to award the new professional degrees.
+Higher education institutions wishing to organise teacher or pre-primary teacher education apply to the Swedish Higher Education Authority (Universitetskanslersämbetet) and the Swedish Council for Higher Education (Universitets-och högskolerådet) for entitlement to award professional degrees.

 Degree in special needs education

-The Postgraduate Diploma in Special Needs Training has been extended to include specialisations for deafness or hearing impairments, visual impairments, serious language impairments and learning disabilities.
-This will meet the needs of special schools and schools catering for children with disabilities, and for special needs teachers with specific knowledge about the groups of pupils in these schools.
+The Postgraduate Diploma in Special Needs Training includes specialisations for deafness or hearing impairments, visual impairments, serious language impairments and learning disabilities.
+This meets the needs of special schools and schools catering for children with disabilities, and of special needs teachers with specific knowledge about the groups of pupils in these schools.